bxs-machine-learning-club/Convolutional-Neural-Networks/README.md

-# Convolutional-Neural-Networks
+# Convolutional Neural Networks
-Convolutional Neural Networks - RESOURCES!
+These are all of the meeting resources for convolutional neural networks in the ML Club.
+Follow these resources to gain mastery in CNNs!